Total lunar eclipse will turn the moon blood red this week

 Can I watch the lunar eclipse online?

 If you live in a region of the world where the lunar eclipse isn’t visible, you can still experience the spectacular sky show.
-TimeAndDate.com is hosting a livestream beginning at 2 p.m.
-EDT (18:00 UTC) that will feature views of the “blood moon.”
+NBC News will be hosting a livestream — part of a digital special hosted by Simone Boyce called "Space Is Awesome" — starting at 4 p.m.
+EDT (20:00 UTC).

 Why is this lunar eclipse so long?